A Family Affair

 The highly competitive program works to fill frontline healthcare needs at hospitals, clinics, doctor’s offices, extended care facilities, retirement centers, assisted-living facilities and in nursing pools.
 The graduates will now take the critical national NCLEX assessment to be fully licensed.

 The pass-rate on that test is a demonstration of quality of the program and the students who complete it.
 The Spring 2012 cohort of RN graduates had a 100 percent pass rate on the NCLEX test, Floyd said.

-To find out more about the pre-requisites for the nursing program or career potential, go to http://citycollege.msubillings.edu/Programs/ProgNursing.htm or call Floyd at 247-3073.
+Fnd out more about the pre-requisites for the nursing programs and career potential:

 PHOTOS ABOVE: Holly Lemons, right, celebrates her City College RN pinning with her mother, left, and children at a ceremony on Dec.
 14. The celebration is a tradition marks the end of an arduous academic career and features family members who supported the students who worked to attain their degree.
 Shown below, Practical Nurse graduate Jackie LaVe’ gets an approving smile from her sister Mattie Beadling.
 Also shown below, Lanny Orr, the president of the City College’s RN class, shares a hug with fellow graduate Michelle Boyer.